 Columbia's executive compensation program aims to reward performance.
-Our named executive officer compensation in 2022 consisted of (a) base salary, (b) short-term incentive compensation, (c) long-term incentive compensation, and (d) benefits.
-As a result of the financial achievements of the Company in 2022, the Company's short-term incentive plan for executive officers, the Executive Incentive Compensation Plan, paid out to executive officers.
-In 2022, the Compensation Committee awarded time-based restricted stock units ("RSUs") and performance-based restricted stock units ("PRSUs") to Messrs.
-Bragdon, Potter and Swanson and stock options to Messrs.
-Joseph P. Boyle, Bragdon, Potter, and Swanson in line with its historical approach for these executives.
+Our named executive officer compensation in 2023 consisted of (a) base salary, (b) short-term incentive compensation, (c) long-term incentive compensation, and (d) benefits.
+As a result of the financial performance of the Company in 2023, the Company's short-term incentive cash plan for executive officers, the Executive Incentive Compensation Plan, paid out to executive officers at 33% of target, with additional amounts payable in connection with individual performance.
+In 2023, the Talent and Compensation Committee awarded RSUs and PRSUs to Messrs.
+Bragdon, Potter and Swanson, and stock options to Messrs.
+Doseph P. Boyle, Bragdon, Potter, and Swanson, consistent with its historical approach for these executives.
 Mr. Joseph P. Boyle received 100% stock options due to his level of stock ownership.
-Because our CEO holds a significant amount of our common stock, he typically does not receive equity compensation grants (other than in 2021) and instead received a long-term incentive cash award tied to the same multi-year operating goals to which the vesting of PRSU awards for other executive officers is subject.
+Because our CEO holds a significant amount of our common stock, he typically does not receive equity compensation grants (other than in 2021) and instead continued to receive in 2023 a long-term incentive cash award tied to the same multi-year operating goals to which the vesting of PRSU awards for the other executive officers is subject.